-This blog promotes a BOTH-AND Approach to youth sport coaching.
-Here are the key tenets to a BOTH-AND Approach:
+This blog promotes a Both-and Approach to athlete development and coaching.
+Here are the key tenets to a Both-and Approach:

 - To connect with athletes BOTH as players AND people.